-The author’s first novel in the Dublin Murder Squad series after In the Woods was The Likeness (2008).
+Tana French’s first novel in the six-book Dublin Murder Squad series was In the Woods, which won the Edgar, Anthony, Macavity, and Barry awards for best first novel.
+She followed that bestseller with The Likeness (2008).
 I read both books shortly after their publication.
 That was before I launched this blog in January 2010, so I haven’t reviewed either one.
 However, I do remember being captivated by both books.

 Faithful Place (2010)—From Tana French, a brilliant and satisfying novel of suspense

 Faithful Place tells the story of Frank Mackey, the middle son in a poor Dublin family of five children who is forced by circumstances to return to the home and family he hasn’t visited in more than two decades.
 Frank is a police detective.
 He quickly finds himself caught up in an investigation into the murder of Rosie Daly, the 19-year-old neighbor he was scheduled to elope with to England but who disappeared the night of their planned departure.
 The investigation, and Frank’s interaction with his parents and siblings, bring to light all over again the profound ugliness of the environment in which he grew up.
 Read the full review.

 Broken Harbor (2012)—Mental disorders on parade in this murder mystery set in Ireland today